Pilot-in/PiloPress/README.md

 ### Add new layout

-- Add new layout in back-office in `Pilo'Press > Layouts`.
+- In the admin menu `Pilo'Press > Layouts`, add a new layout
+- Configure the layouts fields
+- Configure the layouts settings to match your theme `/theme/pilopress/layouts/` folder structure
-- Create layout subdirectory in `pilopress/layouts/` in your theme.
-You have to name the files the same way you did in back-office options.
+- You have to name the files the same way you did in back-end settings

 ### Sync layout